 If you are someone who is diagnosed with an IDD or someone who wants to join this club, please contact Amy Cumbee.
-Our club will meet once a month and then a few scheduled outings throughout the year.
+Our club will meet once a month on Mondays.
 These meetings and outings are meant to help build these life-long friendships.
-Best Buddies will typically meet the 2nd Tuesday of every month.

 - Meets: August - May

 Other information: New chorus members for Varsity Chorus and Advanced Choir will be accepted through September 16.
 The rehearsal schedule is as follows:

 - Tuesdays – Varsity Chorus, 2:15-3:45

 - Thursdays – Advanced Choir and Varsity Chorus alternate weeks, from 2:15-3:15

 - Fridays - make up day; if there is a week with no school on a Monday, Advanced Choir will rehearse on Friday from 2:15-3:45

 Advanced Choir: Advanced Choir is open to all 7th and 8th graders.
 This choir gives 7th and 8th graders the opportunity to gain choral experience, study 2 and 3-part advanced middle school level music, gain experience performing with choreography, and start sight-singing.